nextgis/docs_ngweb/source/mapstyles.rst

 Vector layer styles
 =====================

-Styles describe a way of rendering for geodata and are one of the resources of NGW.
+Style is a type of NextGIS resource that describes a way to render the geodata.
-Style is added to a map to display geodata.
+Styles are necessary to display geodata on a Web Map.

 Formats
 ----------------------------------

 By now NextGIS Web supports two rendering libraries: "Mapserver" and "QGIS".
 You can write Mapserver style yourself as a text.
-QGIS style you can only download from related qml file, it has much more settings.
+QGIS style can only be uploaded from a qml file, it has much more settings.

 .. _ngw_qgis_style: